dev-xo/remix-saas/CONTRIBUTING.md

 # Welcome to Stripe Stack Contributing Guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be will be welcomed.
+Any contribution you make will be welcomed.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+Feel free to check the links from bellow.

 ## Getting Started